digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

     .. success:: val bank = participant2.parties.enable("Bank", waitForDomain = DomainChoice.All)

 You might have noticed that we've added a ``waitForDomain`` argument here.
-This is necessary to force some synchronisation between the nodes to ensure that the new party is known within the distributed system before it is used.
+This is necessary to force some synchronization between the nodes to ensure that the new party is known within the distributed system before it is used.

 .. note::